laradumps/laradumps-docs/docs/laravel/debug/usage.md

 ---

-## Laravel Logs
+### Laravel Logs

-Laravel logs will be sent to the Desktop application.
+Laravel logs will be sent to the Desktop Application.

+LaraDumps provides a one-click internet search for Google, Stack Overflow and Laracasts.
+This is very convenient for exceptions and general error messages.

-This feature must be enabled in LaraDumps [config file](laravel/get-started/configuration?id=laravel-logs).
+The Log feature must be enabled in LaraDumps [config file](laravel/get-started/configuration?id=laravel-logs).

 ```php
 Log::info('Your message', ['0' => 'Your Context']);